wusung/SolarPatcher/Features.md

 - RPC - Show your activity, and show "Solar Tweaks" in your Discord Rich Presence
 - Custom Mods - Allows you to define custom mods, and creates some custom mods as well
 - Remove Fake Levelhead - Removes the "feature" that lunar has to assign nicked players random levels in their LevelHead
-- Fix Pings - Fixes the chat mod "Play sound on mention" system to only respond to actual chat messages, not action bars
+- Fix Ping Sound - Fixes the chat mod "Play sound on mention" system to only respond to actual chat messages, not action bars
 - NoHitDelay - Enables legacy combat, that makes sure the client doesn't prevent swing/attack packets being sent for no reason
-- Window Name - Allows you to change the name of the window
+- Window Title - Allows you to change the name of the window
 - Tasklist Privacy - Prevents Lunar Client from sending all your processes to Lunar Servers
 - Hostlist Privacy - Prevents Lunar Client from sending all your hosts file to Lunar Servers
 - Levelhead - Change levelhead prefix